naresh8t7/gamescoring-crud-service/README.md

 ## Instructions to run and test

 The service uses an in memory db.
 Used below two variants of in memory db.
+Its configured in app.env file defaulted to memdb.
   - map based structure
   - <a href="https://github.com/hashicorp/go-memdb"> go-memdb </a>
 ```